Keeyun Chapman

 Scouting Report

 Keeyun Chapman is a big-framed, multi-sport athlete who projects as a classic outside 'X' receiver at the Power Four level.
-His combination of size, vertical speed, and basketball background makes him a premier deep threat and red-zone weapon in the 2026 class.
+His combination of size, vertical speed, and basketball background makes him a potent threat in the vertical passing game and a significant red-zone matchup problem.

 Physical Profile